-A submerged forest has been reported in this vicinity and dated to 5250+/-80BP, 4540+/-70BP.
+A 'Submarine Forest' is shown on OS 1st edition mapping extending for some 365m north-south.
+Samples have been dated to 5250+/-80BP, 4540+/-70BP.
 Flints have been found below the peat.
-The bones of deer, Aurich and brown bear have been found within the peat.
+The bones of deer, aurich and brown bear have been found within the peat.

 Bell, M, 2007, Prehistoric Coastal Communities: The Mesolithic in Western Britain, CBA Research Report 149, pg2